Mad Love (JoJo album): Concept and artwork

-During an interview with BBC Radio 1 in August 2016 JoJo was hush about announcing any details but stated that the album's title was two words first beginning with "M" and second beginning with "L".
-In a follow-up interview on March 28, 2016 with Malcolm Music during her "I Am JoJo Tour" in Europe JoJo spoke on a new song from album titled "Mad Love." calling it one of her "favorite songs" on the album suspecting fans to believe that was the album's title.
-On July 28, 2016 it was officially announced that JoJo's third album would in fact be titled "Mad Love", speaking on the meaning behind the album's title JoJo stated: "Mad Love. means so many different things, and I loved that about the title.
+On July 28, 2016 it was announced that JoJo's third album would be titled "Mad Love".
+Speaking on the meaning behind the album's title, JoJo stated: "Mad Love. means so many different things, and I loved that about the title.
 It was one of the first songs that I wrote for this album, and I felt like it kind of shaped the intention of it, of this work.
 And, a phrase that I use in my family a lot, we say, 'I love you madly.'
 That's that 'I love you through it all, I love you as you are, I love you in a crazy way, in a deep way, in a way that other people might not understand.'
 And that's how I feel about music, and that's what my relationship is with my fans, and it's an intense, passionate love.
 That's also the love that I like to have in my romantic life.
 So, all of that is represented on this album."

-Artwork

-On September 7, 2016 just over a month away from the album's release, JoJo revealed the album artwork via her social media accounts and announced the album would be available for pre-order on September 16, 2016.
-Unlike JoJo's previous albums which both included a deluxe edition album with separate or modified artwork, a standard edition of the album artwork had been serviced to all markets.
-JoJo appears on the cover, "looking fierce as ever" while the rest of the artwork is otherwise blurred by paint smears and blots of pink, green, and white hues with the album art direction and design created by Nick Malvone.
-In early 2016 JoJo shot the album packaging photoshoot with LA based photographer Brooke Nipar.
-Photos from the shoot and a series of promotional/press photos were gradually released online, while others were released with the revamping of JoJo's official website.
+On September 7, 2016, JoJo revealed the album artwork via her social media accounts and announced the album would be available for pre-order on September 16, 2016.
+The album design was created by Nick Malvone with photos shot by photographer Brooke Nipar.
+JoJo appears on the cover "looking fierce as ever" while the rest of the artwork is otherwise blurred by paint smears.